bringauto/external-server/README.md

  - timeout (in seconds) - Maximum time amount between Status and Command messages
  - send_invalid_command - sends command to Module gateway even if External server detects invalid command returned from external_server_api; affects only normal communication
  - sleep_duration_after_connection_refused - if connection to Module gateway was refused, External server will sleep for defined duration before next connection attempt is proceed
+ - log_files_directory (required) - path to a directory in which the logs will be stored.
+If left empty, the current working directory will be used
+ - log_files_to_keep (required) - number of log files that will be kept (can be 0)
+ - log_file_max_size_bytes (required) - max file size of a log in bytes (0 means unlimited)
  - modules (required) - supported modules specified by module number
     - lib_path (required) - path to module shared library
     - config (optional) - specification of config for module, any key-value pairs will be forwarded to module implementation init function; when empty or missing, empty config forwarded to init function